ordina-jworks/ordina-jworks.github.io/_posts/2019-04-01-vuzix-blade.md

 It was a video like this one that had won us over to give the Vuzix Blade a try since the displayed features look very nice, if they all worked as promised...

-After a long wait we finally got our hands on a pre-production hand built Vuzix Blade and joined the Edge Developer Program.
+After a long wait we finally got our hands on a pre-production hand-built Vuzix Blade and joined the Edge Developer Program.
 We got these glasses to analyze the wearers experience and see how we could integrate it into the numerous business cases: